Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 - Where we stayed: Scamander Sanctuary Holiday Park

-Has a fully equipped kitchen and fantastic glamping style tents.
+The park has a fully equipped kitchen and fantastic glamping style tents.

 Day 7: Bay of Fires

-From Scamander towards St Helens and the Bay of Fires the coastline is absolutely stunning and the chances are you will have it all to yourself.
+From Scamander towards St Helens and the Bay of Fires, the coastline is absolutely stunning and the chances are you will have it all to yourself.

 Even in mid-January, one of the busiest times in Tasmania, we had whole beaches to ourselves.

-Following this we headed beyond Binalong Bay up to the Gardens for some beautiful coastal scenery and a bit of bouldering.
+Following this, we headed beyond Binalong Bay up to the Gardens for some beautiful coastal scenery and a bit of bouldering.

 Once you get beyond one of Tasmania’s most famous beaches you have a plethora of beautiful places to stop and explore.

 We headed as far as the road would take us hopped out of our car and went exploring.
-Half the fun of the bay of fires is exploring.
+Half the fun of the Bay of Fires is exploring.
 Just park up somewhere that looks pretty and go for a wander.

 Late afternoon we headed for little Launceston, Tasmania’s second city, for want of a better description.

-We still had some picnic food so we took it down to the marina for dinner as the sun set.
+We still had some picnic food so we took it down to the marina for dinner as the sunset.